Plitvice Lakes Visit

-One place that you must try to visit whilst in Croatia is the Plitvice Lakes National Park.
-In 1979 it was added to the UNESCO World Heritage register.
-We hired a car, which was really cheap, to visit the lakes this year which was 1.5 hours drive from where we were staying at Zaton Holiday Resort.
+One place you must visit while in Croatia is the Plitvice Lakes National Park.
+In 1979, it was added to the UNESCO World Heritage register.
+We hired a car, which was reasonably priced, to visit the lakes this year.
+The drive was approximately 1.5 hours from our accommodation at Zaton Holiday Resort.

 The series of lakes and waterfalls going through a spectacular gorge are absolutely breath-taking and it is probably the most magical place we have ever visited.
 The colour intensity was insane from the green of the trees to the crystal clear blue/turquoise of the water.
 The photos just don’t do it justice.
 You get everything here, mountains, waterfalls, forests, gorge, lakes and lush greenery.

-The lake is so clean and crystal clear that you can see to the bottom of it and see the shoals of fish swimming around.
-In fact, one of the reasons it is so clean is that people are not allowed to swim in the lakes at Plitvice, unlike Krka National Park.
+The lake is so clean and crystal clear that you can see right to the bottom and spot the shoals of fish swimming around.
+One of the reasons it is so clean is that people are not allowed to swim in the lakes at Plitvice, unlike Krka National Park.

-I would recommend that you think carefully about your footwear before coming to the lakes.
-I was so pleased that I had put on a comfortable pair of shoes because there were some steep inclines and less than sturdy wooden plank bridges across the lake which could be a bit uneven with hidden drops.
-I noticed a group of girls with flip flops on and they were struggling with the terrain a bit.
+I recommend that you carefully consider your footwear before visiting the lakes.
+I was pleased that I had put on a comfortable pair of shoes, as there were some steep inclines and less-than-sturdy wooden plank bridges across the lake, which could be uneven with hidden drops.
+I noticed a group of girls wearing flip-flops, and they were struggling a bit with the terrain.

-Walking on the narrow wooden boardwalks across the lakes got a bit scary for me at times when we had people walking towards us especially the tour groups as there are no barriers either side just the water.
+Walking on the narrow wooden boardwalks across the lakes got a bit scary for me at times, especially when we had people walking towards us, such as tour groups, as there are no barriers on either side, just the water.
 There are, however, solid paths around the lake

-There are around 7 miles of walkways around the lakes which require a certain amount of agility and fitness although you don’t have to go round the whole area.
+There are around 7 miles of walkways around the lakes, which require a certain amount of agility and fitness, although you don’t have to go around the whole area.
 They offer several different walking trails that you can choose from.
-You can choose the length and difficulty that suits you best.
-The trails are well-signposted routes which are colour coded and all include the beautiful waterfalls, so whichever one you choose you won’t miss out.
+You can choose the length and difficulty that best suits you.
+The trails are well-signposted routes, colour-coded, and all include the beautiful waterfalls, so whichever one you choose, you won’t miss out.

 We chose the shortest tour 3-4 hours and found that we saw plenty of beautiful sights in that time.
 The lower lakes are easy and mostly flat walking.
 The upper lakes can be a bit trickier to navigate and there are some muddy and rocky parts along the path.
 There are maps available with suggested times when you buy your tickets.

-There are 2 entrances, one for the lower lakes (ST1) and one for the upper lakes (ST2).
-Both with car parks.
-We found it easier starting at the upper lakes and walking down then picking up the coach again at the lower lakes entrance.
+There are two entrances, one for the lower lakes (ST1) and one for the upper lakes (ST2), both with car parks.
+We found it easier to start at the upper lakes and walk down, then pick up the coach again at the lower lakes entrance.

-We paid 150 kunas each and that included the boats that take you across the lakes and the shuttle buses that take you to the upper and lower lakes.
-Just don’t lose your entry ticket as you will need to show these to get on the boats and buses.
+We paid 150 kunas each, which included the boats that take you across the lakes and the shuttle buses that transport you to the upper and lower lakes.
+Just don’t lose your entry ticket, as you will need to show it to get on the boats and buses.

 Plitvice Lakes Best Times to Visit

-May/June or September are the best months to visit as it would be quite crowded in the summer and you would be competing for the prime photo sho0ts with the other visitors.
-The other advantage of going out of season is that it is not too hot to walk around as there isn’t much shelter in some parts.
+May/June, or September, are the best months to visit, as the summer months can be pretty crowded, and you’ll be competing for prime photo shots with other visitors.
+Another advantage of visiting out of season is that it is not too hot to walk around, as there isn’t much shelter in some parts.

 How to visit Plitvice Lakes